Dr. Williams received his Ph.D. in Developmental and Child Psychology from

 the University of Nebraska Medical Center and Meyer Children's

 Rehabilitation Institute in 1989.
-He is a Clinical Assistant Professor
+He is an Adjunct Assistant Professor

-with the Department of Pediatrics at UNMC and is a regular lecturer
+with the Department of Pediatrics at UNMC.
+Dr. Williams'

 clinical practice emphasizes a developmental psychophysiological approach to